Updated: 13th of May 2019

 What causes skin sensitisation?

 What does this have to do with skin sensitivity?!
 It’s a bit more nuanced than you’d expect – sunlight can halt the skin’s barrier from functioning as it should, especially if you don’t protect it.
-I feel a bit like a broken record but PROTECT YOUR SKIN!!
+I feel a bit like a broken record but PROTECT YOUR SKIN!
 It isn’t sun protection, it’s light protection.
 Yes, it feels like the sky is mocking you when you’re applying SPF on a rainy morning but you readers know as well as I do that the Irish sun can belt out at any point in the day.
-If your barrier, the very top layer of your epidermis, is damaged, it cannot protect your skin from free radicals that can cause things like skin ageing, pigment spots and dehydration and sensitise the skin to your usual products.
+If your barrier, the very top layer of your epidermis, is damaged, it cannot protect your skin from irritants as well as it could otherwise, which can lead to a whole host of skin issues.

 What other factors play in to sensitivity in Irish skin?